 This YouTube video will cover more considerations when choosing your next guitar for worship.
 This also aids my journey on how I’m able to furnish this list.
 It gives a lot of tips that are practical and very helpful to aspiring worship musicians and worship leaders out there.

-For this roundup article, I’ll choose the all-time favorite Fender American Original 50s Stratocaster.
+For this roundup article, I’ll choose this Fender American Ultra Luxe Telecaster.
 From the playability to the sound quality, nothing beats this electric guitar.
-It’s an Alder solid-body that offers a vintage voice for modern guitarists.
+It’s an Ash solid-body that offers a vintage voice for modern guitarists.

 It gives the best value for your money.
 However, not all guitarists, especially beginners can afford this Strat.
-Yet, if you just know how great these ‘59 single-coil pickups are and how well you can play this guitar, you’ll surely invest.
+Yet, if you just know how great these Ultra Noiseless Vintage Tele Single-coil pickups are, and how well you can play this guitar, you’ll surely get this one.